Ready to Play? Decide on your night of the week & skill level from the grid below!

 Goaltender Good to Knows

-- Goalies can toss/kick the ball to a player on their own side of the court, but cannot toss/kick the ball over the centre line (the ball is playable if it hits the wall on their own side and crosses over afterwards).
+- Goalies can toss/kick the ball to a player on their own side of the court, but cannot toss/kick the ball over the centre line (first point of contact must be on their own side of court).
 A goalie can pass the ball anywhere on the court with his/her stick.

 - Goalies cannot be ‘pulled’ in an attempt to utilize an extra attacker at any point during the game.